paiva33/cliente-api/README.md

 ### Collections postman ###

-* diretorio do projeto Collections
+* diretorio do projeto Collections do Postman

 ## Swagger